June 15, 2016 through October 12, 2016

 TABLE OF CONTENTS

-Blueberries, green beans, zucchini, cut flowers, potted flowers, and herbs.
+Corn, Green beans, zucchini, large tomatoes, cherry tomatoes, peppers, cut flowers, potted flowers, and herbs.

-Blueberries, cherries, peaches, lettuce, radishes, tomatoes, onions, and basil plants.
+Apples, plums, peaches, cucumbers, tomatoes, green and yellow squash, onions, and basil plants.

 Assorted salad greens, free range eggs, garlic scapes, honey, maple syrup.